Buddha Temple in Dehradun (Entry Fee, Timings, History)

 Conclusion

-In conclusion, the Buddha Temple in Dehradun, also known as the Mindrolling Monastery, is a place of profound beauty, spirituality, and serenity.
+In conclusion, this Tibetan Temple of Dehradun, also known as the Mindrolling Monastery or Buddha Temple in Dehradun is a place of profound beauty, spirituality, and serenity.
 Its grandeur, with its beautiful gardens, intricately designed buildings, and adorned statues of Lord Buddha, leaves visitors awestruck.

 Author